-Rating Points are calculated for Student Progress in two ways using the Added-Value Growth Model (AVGM) and the maximum of the two both values is are used, along with $ISP{sch.}$ to determine in determining the school's Rating.
-One method is calculated using the total number of Indicator Points earned as individual students meet or exceed their MAT and/or AVT divided by the total number of growth records included in the indicator (i.e., $RP_T$ ; or "Rating Points based on Target Attainment). $RP_T$ is designed to recognize the attainment of AVGM targets and award points in a way that is proportional to the additional time, effort, and persistence necessary (on the part of both the students and their educators) to meet them.
+Rating Points are calculated for Student Progress in two ways using the Added-Value Growth Model (AVGM) and both values are used, along with ISP{sch} , in determining the school's Rating.
+One method is calculated using the total number of Indicator Points earned as individual students meet or exceed their MAT and/or AVT divided by the total number of growth records included in the indicator (i.e., RP_T ; or "Rating Points based on Target Attainment).
+RP_T is designed to recognize the attainment of AVGM targets and award points in a way that is proportional to the additional time, effort, and persistence necessary (on the part of both the students and their educators) to meet them.
 Therefore, more points are available for meeting AVTs that are based on higher CGPs than for AVTs based on lower CGPs.

 However, AVTs are also designed to represent the targets that are most appropriate for each individual student, based on their prior achievement and the growth that is necessary for them to either (a) make meaningful and measurable progress toward the grade level standard or (b) to continue to excel and either maintain or improve upon on their current levels of proficiency.
 As such, the goal of the Student Progress indicator is for all students to meet or exceed their AVT, no matter the CGP on which that target is based.
-Therefore, we also calculate Rating Points for the school using the percent of growth records included in the indicator in which a student meets or exceeds their AVT (i.e., $RP_P$ ; or Rating Points based on Percent of AVTs Met) and use the maximum value obtained from these two methods to determine the school rating (per the following equation).
+Therefore, we also calculate Rating Points for the school using the percent of growth records included in the indicator in which a student meets or exceeds their AVT (i.e., RP_P; or Rating Points based on Percent of AVTs Met).

 Further, the norm-referenced value-added model has been used in South Carolina for years because of its ability to accurately identify schools at which student achievement growth is higher than average (or lower than average) when its students are compared to students with similar prior achievement statewide.
-The index of student progress that it produces (ISPsch) is reasonably stable from year to year, is not adversely affected by changes in the standards or the assessments used, and is generally uncorrelated with school factors (such as the proportion of Pupils in Poverty served by the school).
-Therefore, we also calculate Rating Points for the school using ISPsch.
-The final Rating Points for the Student Progress indicator shall be the average of RPT, RPP, and ISPsch according to equation below:
+The index of student progress that it produces (ISP{sch}) is reasonably stable from year to year, is not adversely affected by changes in the standards or the assessments used, and is generally uncorrelated with school factors (such as the proportion of Pupils in Poverty served by the school).
+Therefore, we also calculate Rating Points for the school using ISP{sch} .
+The final Rating Points for the Student Progress indicator shall be the average of RP_T , RP_P , and ISP{sch} according to equation below:

-$$RP = \frac{Max(RP_T|RP_P)}{3} \frac{RP_T + RP_P + ISP{sch}}{3}$$ Eq.
+$$RP = \frac{RP_T + RP_P + ISP{sch}}{3}$$ Eq.
 (9)

-Note: RP = Rating Points for the School. $RP_T = \text{Rating Points}$ earned based on target attainment (i.e., the degree to which student scores meet or exceed their MAT and/or AVT). $RP_P = \text{Rating Points}$ earned based on the percentage of students at the school who have met their AVTs met. $ISP{\text{sch}} = \text{Index of student progress at the school}$ .
-Rating Points shall be the maximum value-average of $RP{T}$ and $RP{P}$ , and $RP{P}$ .
+Note: RP = Rating Points for the School. $RP_T = \text{Rating Points}$ earned based on target attainment (i.e., the degree to which student scores meet or exceed their MAT and/or AVT). $RP_P = \text{Rating Points}$ earned based on the percentage of AVTs met. $ISP{sch} = \text{Index of student progress}$ at the school.
+Rating Points shall be the average of RP_T , RP_P , and ISP{sch} .